Stuycs-K/finalprojectapcs-3-benitez-leonardo-lei-vanna/DEVLOG-Vanna.md

 ### 2025-06-04 - Added a restart button

 If pressed R, players can replay once they have lost and reached game over!
 Will make a Best score soon

+### 2025-06-09 - New score and animated score

+When the score increases, it would in intervals of 1 so it looks good.
+When a new score is reached, new score will show up!